-The highly skilled, well-trained urologists at Marina Del Rey Hospital evaluate patients with urinary incontinence and advise an individualized treatment plan.
+The highly-skilled, well-trained urologists at Cedars-Sinai Marina del Rey Hospital evaluate patients with urinary incontinence and advise an individualized treatment plan.
 There are several conservative and surgical treatment approaches to treat urinary incontinence.
 The treatment that is thought to best suit the condition is chosen.

 The chances of urinary incontinence in men increase with age as men are likely to develop prostate gland problems with advancing age.
 Urinary incontinence is a problem that occurs in about 11-34% of elderly men, and around 2-11% of old men report that UI is a daily concern.

 Surgical Procedures Performed at Cedars-Sinai Marina del Rey Hospital for Urinary Incontinence